dbrennand/home-ops/docs/infrastructure/proxmox/ve.md

-# Proxmox
+# Proxmox Virtual Environment (VE)

-!!! quote "What is Proxmox?"
+!!! quote "What is Proxmox VE?"

-    [Proxmox Virtual Environment](https://www.proxmox.com/en/) is a complete open-source platform for enterprise virtualization.
+    [Proxmox Virtual Environment](https://proxmox.com/en/proxmox-virtual-environment/overview) is a complete open-source platform for enterprise virtualization.
 With the built-in web interface you can easily manage VMs and containers, software-defined storage and networking, high-availability clustering, and multiple out-of-the-box tools using a single solution.

 ## Proxmox VE Specs